 - Social media analytics

 Social media and third-party platforms provide businesses with tools to track their brand’s performance on these platforms, including engagement rates, reach, and impressions.
 By analyzing these metrics, companies can determine how effectively their brand reaches their target audience and how aware people are of their brand.

 Website analytics tools can track the number of visitors to a brand’s website as well as their behavior and engagement with the site.
 Analyzing this data can help businesses determine how many people know about their brand and gauge interest in their products or services.

 Sales data can be analyzed to determine the impact of brand awareness on sales.
 By comparing sales data with brand awareness data, businesses can evaluate the efficacy of their efforts in increasing brand awareness and driving sales.

 Step 3.
 Assess Brand Equity

-Beyond focus groups and surveys, this is also a good time to employ a Net Promoter Score, which is one of the most recognized methods for assessing brand trust.
-It asks a simple 1-10 rating question: “How likely is it that you would recommend [brand] to a friend or colleague?”
+Beyond focus groups and surveys, this can also be an excellent time to employ a Net Promoter Score, one of the most recognized methods for assessing brand trust.
+It asks a simple 1-10 rating question: “How likely would you recommend X brand to a friend or colleague?”

 Creating a trusted brand is no easy task.
 It takes hard work, dedication, and follow-through.
 Below are five building blocks to help you create a stable and trusted brand image.

 A company’s ability to provide a reliable product or service is crucial to attaining a high level of trust among consumers.
 Remember to deliver what you promise and to do so at a high level of efficiency.